devops4noobs/github-actions/README.md

-inputs in reusable flow, used for env vars to be reused outputs starter workflows for organization, like a template to start workflow from.
+inputs in reusable flow, used for env vars to be reused outputs starter workflows for organization, like a template to start workflow from. type of custom actions:
+- composite:
+ + executed on multiple OS runners
+ + combine wf steps
+ + simplified wf
+ + complex creation and maintenance
+- docker:
+ + run in a docker container
+ + slower than custom actions
+ + linux exclusive
+- JS actions:
+ + for JS, nodeJS
+ + executed on multiple OS runners
+ + lightweight and dont require a lot of resourcers to run